 While playing on their stomach, children develop strength in arms, shoulders, upper back and trunk.
 All these muscles are necessary for crawling!
 For more Tummy Time Tips and Tricks read our post here!

-By allowing child opportunities to push up through arms, we can help develop strength and stability of shoulder girdle, facilitate tactile and proprioceptive input into hands, and allow the child opportunities to explore their environment with more control and independence.
+By allowing child opportunities to push up through arms, we can help develop strength and stability of shoulder girdle.
+We can also facilitate tactile and proprioceptive input into hands, and allow the child opportunities to explore their environment with more control and independence.

 Placing desirable objects within reach, allows the child opportunities to lift hands off support surface and manipulate objects.
 This will allow for weight shifting which is essential in the development of crawling.
 We can continue to challenge the child by moving objects farther from their reach, encouraging movement towards objects and facilitating independent mobility.